 And “It is an extremely challenged place….
 And clearly the treatment of Alexei Navalny as we saw with the thousands of protesters on the streets of well – not just Moscow – of a number of cities shows that there is a deal of disaffection with Mr Putin”.

 Russia is not a “declining power”.
 What dreams.
 What nonsense.
 And this man is paid to provide the UK government and, nominally, the UK public, with sound “intelligence”.
 The Russian economy has been growing over the last period of years and continues to grow.
 Of course it has suffered a Covid-related blip – though much less than the UK has.
 A growing percentage of the population enjoy consumerist lifestyles.
 Markers such as car ownership and foreign holidays are abundant.
 National debt is low – approximately 17% of GDP – a tiny fraction of UK National Debt (which is around the 100% mark ).
 There is a large ‘Sovereign Wealth Fund’.
 Despite sanctions Russia’s bonds are rated as investment-grade.
 Inflation has been low and controlled until a surge in April 2021.
+The economy is stable and growing.
 The fact is despite substantial problems Russia continues the economic development path which it has been on consistently over the last 20 years.
 From the point of view of neo-liberals there remain structural problems and too much state ownership.
 No one disputes that corruption remains something of a problem.
 It may be that from the neo-liberal point of view Russia is not ‘doing as well as it could’.
 But from any point of “objective” view in reality Russia continues a steady pace of economic development.
 See what the World Bank says: https://data.worldbank.org/country/RU .
 We can check the figures for many indicators including GDP, demographics, life expectancy, school enrolment.
 There is also a downloadable spreadsheet with dozens of indicators for example showing stable state expenditure on health.

 One should understand that the main role of the head of MI6 is not to provide intelligence but to spread black propaganda.
 Anyway – I hope he is not telling Ministers privately that Russia is economically declining because a child could find the figures which show that he is wrong in 5 minutes.
 The amazing point about recent Russian economic performance is that the economy has weathered the storm of the post-Crimea sanctions and has started to grow again – even under sanctions.